jantman/pelican-plugins/w3c_validate/README.md

 flag.
 Otherwise, you will see errors (if any) but not the file currently being validated.

+**Warning**: The W3C Markup Validator is a free public service, and imposes rate limiting on requests.
+They don't seem to publish what the limits are, but running a blog with ~300 posts through it more than once currently results in an IP ban for some amount of time.
+There are two Pelican settings that can be used to help prevent this:

+* `W3C_SLEEP` - is a float number of seconds to sleep between each file validation.
+At the moment, setting this to any value over 1.0 seems to help quite a bit.
+* `W3C_VALIDATOR_URL` - The W3C Markup Validator is open source, and includes
+  instructions for installing it locally.
+Many Linux distributions include a `w3c-markup-validator` package.
+If you have a local markup validator, you can set this variable to use it instead of the public version (and therefore not have any rate limiting).

 ## Dependencies

 * [py_w3c](https://pypi.python.org/pypi/py_w3c/0.1.0), which can be installed with pip: